khalil-alsayed/energyplus-gym/README.md

 pip install -e ".[examples]"
 ```

-If `pip install` fails with a build error, see: [Troubleshooting → pip install fails with a build error](#subprocess-exited-with-error0)
+If `pip install` fails with a build error, see: [Troubleshooting → pip install fails with a build error](#subprocess-exited-with-error-link).

 ### 4. Verify the installation